Moody Foodie: Plot

 After a local restaurant closes following a bad review by a vicious food critic called the Moody Foodie (Patton Oswalt), one of Bob's friends and a fellow restaurant owner named Reggie warns Bob that his restaurant is next.
 Since the Moody Foodie always wears a disguise, Bob's family tries to work out which of their customers he could be until a man dressed as a Hasidic Jew comes in and wipes his hands with a blue handkerchief, his "tell."
 Unfortunately, the family make fools of themselves, culminating in Bob forgetting what the Moody Foodie's order was, and Gene accidentally setting the grill on fire.
 The local paper publishes a harsh review, which Bob angrily obsesses over.

 After Tina suggests that he try a "redo", Bob heads to the Moody Foodie's house to make him another burger, but since he refuses to let him in, Bob and the kids force themselves in and tie him to a chair with duct tape.
 While Bob tries to feed him the "Girls Just Want to Have Fennel" Burger, Linda visits him with other restaurateurs who have been given bad reviews who now want their chance at a redo as well, and they force feed him their food and even one of his reviews, until a man delivering a package interrupts them.
 They tie him to a chair as well, and Louise opens the package to find a DVD of the movie Tin Cup, which Bob begins to mock as a bad movie.
-Everyone else says that it's not a bad movie, but Bob adamantly says it must be, until he realizes he hasn't seen it and only thinks that because of a bad review.
+Everyone else says that it is not a bad movie, but Bob adamantly says it must be, until he realizes he has not seen it and only thinks that because of a bad review.
 This leads him to have an epiphany: the Moody Foodie's bad review was just him doing his job, and he should just let it go.

 After paying the deliveryman $48 plus the DVD edition of Tin Cup to forget about what happened, they set the Moody Foodie and the deliveryman free, but not until one of the restaurateurs gives the Moody Foodie a wet willy (in a parody of the ear-cutting scene from Reservoir Dogs).
 Business in Bob's Burgers returns to normal after he gives discounts to anyone bringing in a copy of the review.
-Bob wonders why the cops haven't come yet to arrest him yet.
+Bob wonders why the cops have not come yet to arrest him yet.
 A flashback reveals that, after everyone left, the Moody Foodie actually intended to call the cops, but after he tried the burger, he enjoyed it so much he decided not to press charges.